 Devices used for testing the performance of the D-link Exo AC2600 MU-MIMO Wi-Fi Router are:

 - Apple iphone 11

 - Samsung galaxy S20 ultra

 - Acer predator triton 900

-For the comparison, I use speedsmart as the tool for benchmarks connected to the same server from the same and other room as the wireless router.
+For the comparison, I use speed smart as the tool for benchmarks connected to the same server from the same and other rooms as the wireless router.

-I used five devices at the same time to see it handle local streams or not.
+I used five devices simultaneously to see if they handled local streams or not.
 I could use up to 5 devices without stutter or delay, but I’m sure I could use many more devices without issues, and even 4K streaming wouldn’t be a problem.
-The D-Link Exo AC 2600 handled exceptionally well with range and performance were even through brick walls I wasn’t losing connectivity where I would have previously with my old Wi-Fi set up.
-Also, to go as far back as my garage, I wasn’t expecting it to work, but it surprised me.
+The D-Link Exo AC 2600 handled exceptionally well with range and performance were even through brick walls, I wasn’t losing connectivity where I would have previously with my old Wi-Fi set up.
+Also, to go as far back as my garage surprised me.

 Should I Buy MU-MIMO Routers?

 If you have four, five, or more devices in your home, it could be the right choice.
 One of the significant drawbacks of the MU-MIMO router is that both the router and receiving devices have MU-MIMO compatibility to connect simultaneously.